audioscavenger/BiasBuster/README.md

 4. update `BiasBuster-whisper.cmd` to point to Whisper-Faster folder
 5. copy `BiasBuster-whisper.cmd` as a shortcut in the sendTo folder (access by typing `shell:sendTo`)
 6. download mp3 from your Cloud server
-7. right-click the folder and select BiasBuster-whisper
+7. right-click the folder and select _BiasBuster-whisper_
-8. watch the magick of IA transcription
+8. watch the magic of IA transcription

 The script as it is, will produce multiple text file formats, but this project only uses `.text` extensions at the moment: pure text, no timestamps.